Outer space: Environment

 Magnetic fields have been detected in the space around many classes of celestial objects.
 Star formation in spiral galaxies can generate small-scale dynamos, creating turbulent magnetic field strengths of around 5–10 μG.
 The Davis–Greenstein effect causes elongated dust grains to align themselves with a galaxy's magnetic field, resulting in weak optical polarization.
 This has been used to show ordered magnetic fields that exist in several nearby galaxies.
 Magneto-hydrodynamic processes in active elliptical galaxies produce their characteristic jets and radio lobes.
 Non-thermal radio sources have been detected even among the most distant high-z sources, indicating the presence of magnetic fields.

 Outside a protective atmosphere and magnetic field, there are few obstacles to the passage through space of energetic subatomic particles known as cosmic rays.
 These particles have energies ranging from about 10^{6} eV up to an extreme 10^{20} eV of ultra-high-energy cosmic rays.
 The peak flux of cosmic rays occurs at energies of about 10^{9} eV, with approximately 87% protons, 12% helium nuclei and 1% heavier nuclei.
 In the high energy range, the flux of electrons is only about 1% of that of protons.
 Cosmic rays can damage electronic components and pose a health threat to space travelers.

 Scents retained from low Earth orbit, when returning from extravehicular activity, have a burned, metallic odor, similar to the scent of arc welding fumes.
 This results from oxygen in low Earth orbit, which clings to suits and equipment.
 Other regions of space could have very different odors, like that of different alcohols in molecular clouds.

 Human access

+Humankind's burgeoning effort to explore outer space has come with certain technological, physiological, legal, societal, and ethical obstacles that need to be overcome.